 Ketamine IV infusion therapy provides rapid relief from depression and anxiety symptoms, offering the mental and emotional clarity needed for effective talk therapies.
 Ketamine IV therapy is an exceptional addition to other therapies for PTSD including processing therapies, desensitization therapies, and other psychotherapies.

-You have an extensive consultation with Dr. Wells to determine if ketamine IV infusion therapy is right for you.
-She often recommends beginning your treatment with a series of six infusion sessions.
+You have an extensive consultation with an Anesthesiologist/Anesthetist to determine if ketamine IV infusion therapy is right for you.
+They often recommend beginning your treatment with a series of six infusion sessions.
 You’ll undergo hourlong, low-dose (around 0.5mg/kg/hr) IV infusion sessions once or twice a week.
 Each session includes a 40-minute infusion and 20 minutes of recovery.
 Like many other patients, you may experience a relaxed or floating sensation and other mild side effects during your treatment that subside quickly when your infusion is complete.

-Depending on the severity of your symptoms and your response to ketamine IV infusion therapy, Dr. Wells may suggest regular follow-up infusion sessions.
-She carefully monitors you during your IV infusion sessions to ensure all protocols and best practice standards ensure your safety.
+Depending on the severity of your symptoms and your response to ketamine IV infusion therapy, the Anesthesiologist/Anesthetist may suggest regular follow-up infusion sessions.
+They carefully monitor you during your IV infusion sessions to ensure all protocols and best practice standards ensure your safety.

 If you want to learn more about ketamine IV infusion therapy and how it can complement and support your other PTSD therapies, call or make an appointment online today.